AmOL-PiNGALE/Today-I-Learned/markdown/mastering-markdown.md

 I have started this repo, to maintain list of thing which I learned day-to-day.
 But doing so I noticed I am doing lot of cleanup writting on the posts.
 The simple reason is, I don't know enough about how to write and format these markdown files properly.

 This post will highlight couple of important things for getting started and doing less mistakes.
-I will also point out what actual problem I faced.
-And how to overcome them.

 So let's get started...